gabrielsoltz/ess-gitlab/README.md

 - Bool: True matchs if output has data or if output True.
 False matchs if no Data or if output False.
 - List: At least 1 of the values must be in the output (Example: '[docker:latest]').
 Empty list ('[]') same as False.

+## Scope

+You can create a baseline that applies for all projects using project id as `*` or you can specify what you expect from each projects project by defining a baseline with the specific `id` of those projects.
+You can use one baseline to define more than one project.
+If you define a baseline for a specific project and in the same one also values for all projects, the most specific defintion will be apllied.
+So `*` will not be check in the specific project.

+TO DO: Baselines by Group IDs.

 ## Checks: Project

 - Project Visibility